PortoSnooze/PortoSnooze.github.io/_posts/2021-01-29-howToGitHub.md

 Of course, you may not want to start your `_congig.yml` file from scratch!
 If this is the case then copy the .html files from the `_layouts` folder, and change your `_config.yml` and `gem` files, making sure your gems are included in the `_config.yml` page.
 It might take some fiddling to get things running - I found it easier to do it this way to see how it all works.
 {: .notice--warning}

-Now, in your blog folder, replace the contents of your gemfile with the following
+Now, in your website folder, replace the contents of your gemfile with the following

 ![](../assets/img/gemfile.png)